-Annual Cash Bonuses
+Annual Cash Bonuses for Executives

-We offered an annual cash bonus program for our executive officers in fiscal year 2022, which was intended to provide incentive to participants to achieve annual financial and strategic objectives set by the Compensation Committee and our Board.
-For fiscal year 2022, there was no bonus payment to our executive officers because the Company did not meet the performance metrics established by the Compensation Committee.
+We offered an annual cash bonus program for our executive officers in fiscal year 2023, which was intended to provide incentive to participants to achieve annual financial and strategic performance objectives set by the Compensation Committee and our Board, with no individual performance component.
+For fiscal year 2023, our Compensation Committee determined that we achieved those annual financial and strategic objectives at 128.5%.
+However, management recommended to the Compensation Committee, and the Compensation Committee approved, that the Company's executive officers and members of management receive a lower bonus amount equal to 100% achievement, rather than 128.5%.